n0psn0ps/n0psn0ps.github.io/_posts/2024-06-27-A Short Tale of Sysctl.md

 During my initial investigation, I installed and attempted to start the application on a jailbroken rootful and rootless device.
 I was met with two states one that would either stop the execution of what we will call the “Login ViewController” on the rootful device or state two on a rootless device where the app would continue execution to the Login prompt.
 Based on this side-by-side behavior, I deduced that some checks were being done against the device in the rootful state.

 My thought process was first, to dig into the strings referenced in the binary and the use of the [NSFileManager](https://developer.apple.com/documentation/foundation/filemanager) class.
-Using frida-trace I saw that a specific ViewController was loaded called and disallowed the user from login into the application.
+Using frida-trace I saw that a specific ViewController was loaded called and disallowed the user from login to the application.
 This was a dead end so I decided to pivot into searching for various system calls.

 I used a frida script to start tracing the open, read, getpid, etc. In hopes that maybe a process was being caught or a file path… Using this same frida script to monitor the onLeave and onEnter callbacks I found that sysctl was the one system call being used for this jailbreak protection.
 It was called multiple times during the start of the application.
 I noticed various calls to the following in the mibs value of sysctl.